eda-ricercatore/gulyas-scripts/notes/python.md

 		* For a given *Python* instance object, the **\_\_new\_\_()** method should be called before the **\_\_init\_\_()** method
 			\cite[Chapter 4, pp. 137]{Alchin2010}.
-	-Accessing and modifying attributes of a *Python* class
+	- Accessing and modifying attributes of a *Python* class
 		\cite[Chapter 4, pp. 138]{Alchin2010}:
+		* The name of an attribute of an instance object can be accessed or modified directly via *instance.attribute*.
 		* Use the **\_\_getattr\_\_()**
+	-